zGuhT/asteroids/README.md

 - Life system with 3 lives and on-death respawning
 - 3-second invincibility (with visual flashing) after respawn
 - Game over screen with restart and quit options

 ---

+## Planned Features (Assignment Suggestions)
+- ~~Add a scoring system~~
+- ~~Implement multiple lives and respawning~~
+- Add an explosion effect for the asteroids
+- Add acceleration to the player movement
+- Make the objects wrap around the screen instead of disappearing
+- Add a background image
+- Create different weapon types
+- Make the asteroids lumpy instead of perfectly round
+- Make the ship have a triangular hit box instead of a circular one
+- Add a shield power-up
+- Add a speed power-up
+- Add bombs that can be dropped

+---